EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 Use a distortion algorithm similar to the one in Fallout 3 for NPCs wearing masks (sounds more metallic and less muffled)

 bKeepXPBarWhenClosingMenus
-Stops the XP bar being hidden when closing a menu (e.g. Hacking, Dialog or Lockpicking)
+Stops the XP bar being hidden when closing a menu (e.g. Hacking, Dialogue or Lockpicking)

 bPickLocksWithoutSkill
 Allow picking locks of any level.